Aliesia/test-atomation-python-example/README.md

 ### TODO LIST OF TEST CASES:
 - [x] As a guest I want to enter Login page
+- [x] As a guest I want to see Cookie Policy pop-up
 - [ ] As a guest I want to enter Get the app on Google play page
 - [ ] As a guest I want to enter Forgot password page
 - [ ] As a guest I want to enter Sign up page